-I live in Chicago, USA and was terrified to go after seeing the pictures of the hospitals in New York looking like morgues.
-My family made me and my roomate drove me.
+I live in Chicago, USA, and was terrified to go after seeing the pictures of the hospitals in New York looking like morgues.
+My family made me and my roommate drove me.

 I didn’t realize I had COVID-19 symptoms for weeks.
 Here were the early signs: